AndrewJBateman/angular-dotnet-api/README.md

 ## Features

-* tba
+* shows text on the UI using data binding and the app.service.ts service.

 ## Status & To-Do List

-* Status: Working but incomplete
+* Status: Working but without any styling from Bootstrap.

-* To-Do: complete tutorial to add chart.js, font-awesome etc.
+* To-Do: add functionality.

 ## Inspiration